agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.2

      Enable a constraint-solving heuristic akin to first-order unification, see :ref:`lossy-unification`.
+     Implies :option:`--no-require-unique-meta-solutions`.

 .. option:: --no-lossy-unification

      .. versionadded:: 2.6.4

      Default, opposite of :option:`--lossy-unification`.

+.. option:: --require-unique-meta-solutions, --no-require-unique-meta-solutions

+      .. versionadded:: 2.7.0

+    When turned off, type checking is allowed to use heuristics to solve meta variables that do not necessarily guarantee unique solutions.
+In particular, it can make use of :ref:`INJECTIVE_FOR_INFERENCE <injective-for-inference-pragma>` pragmas.

+    ``--no-require-unique-meta-solutions`` is implied by the :option:`--lossy-unification` flag.

+    Default: ``--require-unique-meta-solutions``

 .. option:: --prop, --no-prop